How to add a delay in Python

 Building a polite web scraper with adaptive delays

-Instead of a fixed pause, a polite scraper uses randomized delays to make its request pattern less predictable and more respectful of the server it's accessing.
+You can build a more sophisticated scraper by using randomized delays with time.sleep() to make your request patterns less predictable and more respectful to the server.

 import time